What is the minimum practice requirement?

 What is Team Trials?

 Team Trials is the only invitation-only event run by the USODA.
 The purpose of Team Trials is to select the US Team for the IODA World, IODA European and IODA North American Championships, as well as several other international events.
+It is also the primary qualifier for the US Optimist National Team (USNT) which is comprised of the top 45 sailors in the country.

 How Do I Get Invited to Team Trials?